Lost Creek Lake

 rainbow trout, spring chinook, bass

 Lost Creek Reservoir was recently stocked with rainbow trout.
-The surface temperature has dropped to 64F as of Tuesday morning, but trout anglers will probably still want to fish deep in the main body of the reservoir.
+The surface temperature was 61F Monday morning.
+Trout anglers will probably want to fish deep in the main body of the reservoir.
 Trout fishing is probably still best upstream of the Hwy 62 Bridge.
-Water temperatures will continue to improve for trout anglers in September and October.
-Anglers caught smallmouth on spinners and crankbaits in the last week.
-Lost Creek Reservoir is 46 percent full.
+Good reports came from anglers trolling flashers and worms and flashers and wedding rings last weekend.
+Bank anglers also caught fish near the Takelma boat ramp.
+Lost Creek Reservoir is 40 percent full.
 All boat ramps are accessible.

 Lost Creek Lake was created with the building of Lost Creek Dam which began in 1972 and was completed in 1977.
 The dam was renamed the William L. Jess Dam in 1996 in honor of William L. Jess who was one the founders of the Rogue Basin Association in 1955.
 The dam was built to work together with the Applegate Dam to help with flood control.
 Lost Creek Lake was the first part of a multi-purpose Rogue River Basin Project.
 The project consists of Lost Creek Lake, Applegate Lake and the Elk Creek project.

 William L. Jess Dam is an earthfill structure with a gated spillway.
 It contains two hydroelectric generating units capable of 49 megawatts.
 The plant has a rated flow capacity of 2,600 cubic feet per second.
 The temperature of the water that flows from the lake is regulated by its technologically advanced and unusual intake tower.
 This intake tower mixes water from different depths of the lake in a chamber before releasing it into the river below.
 Doing this cools the normally warm summer water of the Rogue River improving the conditions for fish migration and survival.